 - Machine learning methods and evaluation metrics for prognostic survival modeling with high dimensional data

-In my free time, I enjoy spending as much time as possible with my wife Jennifer.
+In my free time, I enjoy spending as much time as possible with my wife, Jennifer, and daughter, Evelyn.
 In my pre-PhD life, I was a rather unsuccessful collegiate baseball player at UC San Diego

 whose career was cut short by a shoulder injury.
 I still enjoy trying to relive my days as an athlete by playing sports when my shoulder permits (usually basketball).